 A friend sent me a piece about the human mind that is well worth sharing.
-As is his custom, Fred selected this from among the undervalued archives of 19th-century letters.
-These writers, still largely unfettered by the dull despair of postmodernism to come, wrote in soaring, stately language out of hearts filled with reverence.
-Rather than being overcome by the contemptuous cynicism that has arisen in our secular world, they saw the possibility of permanence and the reality of hope in the provision of our Creator.
+As is his custom, Fred selected this from among the often neglected archives of 19th-century letters.
+These writers, unfettered by the dull despair of the postmodernism to come, wrote in soaring, stately language out of hearts filled with reverence.
+Rather than being overcome by cynical secularism, they saw the possibility of permanence and the reality of hope in the provision of our Creator.
 They emphasized the responsibility of each individual to reach out of the morass of our fallen world to grasp life’s meaning from God’s hand.

 Regarding the mind, heed well that this athlete, growing in your brain,

 Becomes a wholesome Genius, and not a cursed Afrite, [Afrite are supernatural creatures in Arabic and Islamic cultures.
 They are noted for their strength and cunning.
 An enormous winged creature of fire, either male or female, who live underground and frequents ruins.]

 And see that you discipline the mind’s strength, and point his aim discreetly;

 Feed him on humility and holy things, weaned from covetous desires;

 Hour by hour and day by day, supply him with ideas of excellence,

 And win, by gradual Godly allurements, the still expanding soul,

 To rise from observing the universe, to the Hand of God that made it.

 A common mind doesn’t consider things beyond his eyes and ears: